arcadiapage/arcadiapage.github.io/_posts/2021-08-30-read-this-when-you-feel-like-social-media-is-doing-nothing-for-your-business.md

 I do link round-up posts like this every month.
 If you want to keep up with them, feel free to [subscribe](https://tinyletter.com/arcadiapage).
 However, this is the last post related to my series, [The INFP Entrepreneur](https://arcadiapage.com/tags/#Season%201%20INFP%20Entrepreneur).

-My next season of posts will be on the topic of Mindful Planning.
+My next season of posts will be on the topic of **Thoughtful Planning**.
 I'll be sharing how moments of reflection can make it possible to combine productivity with fulfillment.
 If that interests you, [consider subscribing to my blog](https://tinyletter.com/arcadiapage).

 ![](/uploads/social-media-doing-nothing.png){: .mx-auto.d-block :}